-Over our years of planning events, we've learned one very important truth: the event itself only takes a FRACTION of the time and effort, but the rest goes to promoting the event!
+Over our years of planning events, we’ve learned one very important truth: the event itself only takes a FRACTION of the time and effort, but the rest goes to promoting the event; the event marketing part has to be top-notch too!

 If you think about it: you can set up an impressive event— complete with amazing food and drink, production, and even the best giveaways—but if attendees are few and far in between, the conference or award ceremony isn’t going to succeed.